Contextual Risk Factors

 About this Lab

-In recent years, a new epidemiological research paradigm has emerged that recognizes that traditional risk factors like smoking, poor diet, physical inactivity, and obesity are themselves shaped by the social and physical environments in which we live.
-The goal of the Contextual Risk Factors Laboratory is to identify modifiable aspects of the social, physical, and policy environments that are linked with individual health risk factors or behaviors.
-Currently, we are focusing on risk factors and behaviors in the broad areas of cardiovascular disease (CVD) and obesity.
+Traditional risk factors like smoking, poor diet, physical inactivity, and obesity are shaped by the social and physical environments in which we live.
+The goal of the Contextual Risk Factors Laboratory is to identify modifiable aspects of these environments that are linked with individual health risk factors or behaviors.
+Currently, the lab focuses on risk factors and behaviors in the broad areas of cardiovascular disease (CVD) and obesity.